-Yet in Galations Paul explains that we are not in bondage to the Law, as slaves, nor is it any longer used as a schoolmaster.
-We are to obey God’s Law to please Him and for our benefit – we do this WILLINGLY, to honor God’s will in our lives.
+In Galatians Paul explains that we are not in bondage to the Law, as slaves, nor is it any longer used as a schoolmaster.
+We are to obey God’s Law to please Him and for our benefit – we do this willingly, to honor God’s will in our lives.
 The Law therefore becomes written on our hearts, as something we wish to do.
 It becomes joy, rather than burden.

 Psalm 119:111 Your statutes are my heritage forever; they are the joy of my heart.